Clas0512/42-Printf/README_EN.md

 # ft_printf

-This project is a low-budget version of the popular printf() function in the C language.
-It can be considered low-budget because ft_printf has significant differences compared to printf.
+This project is a version of the popular printf() function in the C language.
+It is less effective than original because ft_printf has significant differences compared to printf.
 For example, this function does not include "Buffer Management" like printf.
 Another example is that this function supports only 8 out of the "diouxXfFeEgGaAcsb" formats supported by printf.

 ## Requirements
 - C Compiler: The project is written in the C programming language, so you need a C compiler such as GCC (GNU Compiler Collection) or a similar compiler.
 GCC is usually the default compiler on Linux and other Unix-based systems.
 You can download it from here if you don't have it installed.